CHPP Homeland Security Certification

 The Certified Homeland Protection Professional (CHPP) designation was established to ensure that an individual who possesses the designation has the requisite knowledge, skills and abilities to be considered a professional in the area of homeland security.

 Those who hold the Certified Homeland Protection Professional (CHPP) designation are prepared to help their organizations prevent, protect against, prepare for, respond to, mitigate and recover from all hazards.

 To determine the requirements for the Certified Homeland Protection Professional, the Certification Board conducted an analysis of homeland security related functions.
-The Certification Board determined a required blend of education and experience; requisite course work in the area of homeland protection, and developed an online course and related Homeland Protection Professional test.
+The Certification Board determined a required blend of education and experience and requisite course work in the area of homeland protection.

-CHPP designees must accrue twenty-four (24) certification credits during each two-year recertification period.
-Certification credits include membership in professional organizations, course certificates, college courses, speaking engagements, service on non-profit boards, volunteerism, etc. RECERTIFICATION GUIDE
+CHPP designees must accrue twenty-four (24) certification credits during each three-year recertification period.
+Certification credits include membership in professional organizations, course certificates, college courses, speaking engagements, service on non-profit boards, volunteerism, etc.